14th -15thC Swiss German Baselard dagger TC55

-The medieval Baselard dagger was very popular throughout Europe from Italy through to Scotland and everywhere in-between, but strangely, they had two very different forms.
+The medieval Swiss German Baselard dagger (TC55) was very popular throughout Europe from Italy through to Scotland and everywhere in-between, but strangely, they had two very different forms.

-The Swiss/German form has a 'rat tail' tang through the grip and curved steel guards top and bottom.
+The Swiss/German form was popular in 14th and 15thC.
+It has a tang through the grip and curved steel guards top and bottom.
 The blade is robust, short, wide and transitions from a diamond section to a hexagonal form near the guard with a very slight flare.
+Popular from 1

 Overall length 36cm/14"